 5.10.
-The programme documentation should detail the management system measures that are relevant to maintenance, periodic testing and inspection.
+The programme documentation should detail the management system measures relevant to maintenance, periodic testing and inspection.
 Recommendations on the management system are provided in Section 2.

-Organization Organizational structure and responsibilities
+Organizational structure and responsibilities

 5.11.
 The programme documentation should describe the organizational structure and define the responsibilities for maintenance, periodic testing and inspection within the operating organization of the research reactor.
-Recommendations on the organizationorganizational structure and 28 responsibilities are provided in Section 6.
+Recommendations on the organizational structure and responsibilities are provided in Section 6.